 Religion in art

 Though the religious works in the collection are essentially Christian, pupils will be encouraged to think more generally about how artists have portrayed the sacred, imagine the spaces they were commissioned for and what they meant to people at the time.
 Through large-scale altarpieces and smaller works for private devotion, pupils will investigate how artist have used symbols, colour, and composition to represent stories and key beliefs.

 Sessions may act as a general investigation or focus on particular festivals such as Christmas or Easter.

-The next Take One Picture focus painting is Men of the Docks by George Bellows.
+The next Take One Picture focus painting is The Battle of San Romano by Paolo Uccello.
 Pupils will explore the painting along with two others chosen to complement their understanding and observational skills.
 This session will work either as an introduction to Take One Picture or to enhance and consolidate knowledge for those who have already worked on the project.